Theklinto/PleasantPOC/README.md

 - The paths are relative paths, with the root being where the executable is placed.
 - All keys are case sensitive
+- If identical keys are set in the entry and one or more of the references, the value will be overriden from one of the references.
+In no particular order.

 ## How to use PleasantPOC
 The program is a console application and should be fairly simple to use.